-- (i) Human rights in European Union Member States and Accession countries.
+- Human rights in European Union Member States and Accession countries,

-- (ii) Human rights in European Union foreign policy,
+- Human rights in European Union foreign policy;

-- (iii) Security and human rights,
+- Security and human rights;

-- (iv) Asylum and refugee protection;
+- Asylum and refugee protection;

-- (v) Judicial and police co-operation;
+- Judicial and police co-operation;

-- (vi) Human rights and the arms trade;
+- Human rights and the arms trade;

-- (vii) Co-operation and assistance programs.
+- Co-operation and assistance programs.

-In particular the European Union office is funded by the Amnesty International sections in European Union members states.
+In particular the European Union office is funded by the Amnesty International national sections in European Union Member States.

 Amnesty International is independent of any government, political ideology, economic interest or religion.
 It does not support or oppose any government or political system, nor does it support or oppose the views of the victims whose rights it seeks to protect.
 It is concerned solely with the impartial protection of human rights.
-Amnesty International is a democratic, self governing movement Major policy decisions are taken by an International council made up of representatives from all national sections.
+Amnesty International is a democratic, self governing movement.
+Major policy decisions are taken by an International council made up of representatives from all national sections.
 Amnesty International national sections and local volunteers groups are primarily responsible for funding the movement.
 No funds are sought or accepted from governments for Amnesty International work investigating and campaigning against human rights violations.

-4.5 Annual Reports
+Annual Reports